cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: Numerical Experiments

 \paragraph{Hardware and software. } Our experiments compare the GPU methods \gpuourmethod and \culorads, and the CPU method \ourmethod.
 The GPU experiments are performed on an NVIDIA H200 with 142 GB VRAM deployed on a cluster with an Intel Xeon Platinum 8469C CPU.
 For CPU benchmarks, we use a single Dual Intel Xeon Gold 6226 CPUs @ 2.7 GHz (24 cores/node).
 Further details are given in Table~\ref{tab:flops}.
 We set the memory of the CPU benchmarks at 142GB, which is equal to the maximum memory of the GPU.

-We implemented \gpuourmethod as a Julia \citep{bezanson2017julia} module.
-Our implementation uses the CUDA language \citep{choquette2023nvidia} for interfacing with NVIDIA CUDA GPUs.
-The experiments are performed running CUDA 12.6.1 and Julia 1.11.3.
+We implemented \gpuourmethod as a Julia \cite{bezanson2017julia} module.
+Our implementation uses the CUDA platform \cite{choquette2023nvidia} for interfacing with NVIDIA CUDA GPUs.
+The experiments are performed using CUDA 12.6.1 and Julia 1.11.3.
 The reported running times do not take into account the pre-compilation time.

 \FloatBarrier